-This tutorial will show you how to make the Box Loom, a recycled cardboard-box loom using a rigid heddle.
+This tutorial will show you how to make the Box Loom, a cardboard-box loom made from trash, featuring a rigid heddle.

 First, Find the Right Box

 The most important step of making the Box Loom is finding the right box.

 - You will need a sturdy, reinforced cardboard box with the right proportions (shallow in depth) and hinged with flaps.

 - Because the Box Loom uses a rigid heddle (a tool that greatly speeds up your weaving), you need a strong support to ensure the up-down motion of the heddle doesn’t compromise your warp tension.